MPh-py/MPh/docs/demonstrations.md

 We could rename them if we wanted to.
 Most built-in groups are still empty, waiting for nodes to be created.

+The demo script [`create_capacitor.py`][create] shows how to create more advanced features than the simple example here: It generates the demonstration model used in the [Tutorial](tutorial).

 [repo]:    https://github.com/MPh-py/MPh
 [tests]:   https://github.com/MPh-py/MPh/tree/main/tests